BeerOnBeard/coffee-shop-order-system/README.md

 docker-compose -f compose-frontend.yml up
 ```

-The CoffeeShop API is available at `http://localhost:5000` and the Barista API is available at `http://localhost:5001`.
+The CoffeeShop API is available at `http://localhost:5000`, the Barista API is available at `http://localhost:5001`, and the Bakery API is available at `http://localhost:5002`.

 ## How To Order